Sets88/tools/docs/yubikey.md

     ssh-keygen -p -m PEM

-unfortunately 4096 and longer RSA keys are not supported by PIV specification, ECDSA P-384 may become a more secure option in this case
+unfortunately 4096 and longer RSA keys are not supported by PIV specification

-    ssh-keygen -b 384 -t ecdsa -m PEM

 # Import key into yubikey